mytusshar/auth-module/README.md

        Make sure that partition key column should be present in table.

   * ##### Now you have to provide which third party identity providers that you want in your application to support.
-      Presently I-Auth module supports for:
+      Presently IAM-Auth module supports for:
       * Google
       * Facebook
       * Amazon